shuwei666/Dive-into-illuminant-estimation-from-a-pure-color-view/README.md

-# CIC2022 Beyond Pure Color Constancy
+# CIC2022 Dive into illuminant estimation from a pure color view
 > will release soon...